What is Visual Thinking, and why is it important for businesses today?

 What are common misconceptions about Visual Thinking?

-A common misconception is that visual thinking is simply drawing, when in fact it is a structured method of problem-solving.
+A common misconception is that Visual Thinking is simply drawing, when in fact it is a structured method of problem-solving.
 Another misconception is that it only applies to creative industries, whereas it is widely used across sectors such as finance, healthcare, government and technology.
 It is often mistaken as childish, yet visuals can unlock highly strategic and meaningful conversations.
 It is also not an unnecessary expense but a tool that creates serious business impact.

 Visual Thinking is the practice of using imagery, diagrams and visual tools to make complex ideas easier to understand.
 It enables teams to see connections and patterns more clearly than text alone can’t provide.
 By turning big ideas and abstract concepts into tangible visuals, it helps reduce miscommunication and ensures shared understanding.
 In a world overwhelmed with information, visuals are processed much more quickly and retained for longer, making them a critical tool for modern organisations.